-Our discussion and analysis of Hartford Terrace Community Development District, Polk County, Florida ("District") provides a narrative overview of the District's financial activities for the period from inception June 21, 2022 to September 30, 2022.
+Our discussion and analysis of Hartford Terrace Community Development District, Polk County, Florida ("District") provides a narrative overview of the District's financial activities for the fiscal year ended September 30, 2024.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.